Description of the website

 Website’s content or editorial policy

 The Vaccine Knowledge Project is managed by Oxford Vaccine Group, an academic research group in the Department of Paediatrics at the University of Oxford.
-The site is updated regularly to make sure it is as accurate as possible, and overseen by academic staff at the cutting edge of vaccine research.
+The site is updated regularly to make sure it is as accurate as possible, and overseen by senior academic staff in the group.
+All medical content is reviewed by Prof. Andrew Pollard, Director of Oxford Vaccine Group.
+This is listed on the home page.